 In order to receive credit for viewing a webinar, you'll need to pass a short quiz.
-A link to the quiz will be provided in your registration confirmation email.
-Separate registration is required for each individual requiring continuing education credit.
 All credits have different expiration dates, so it is to your advantage to take the quiz as soon as possible.

 You list a course level with the AIA credit information.
 What do those levels mean?

 - Basic: No prerequisite required.